thakurishan192/SCM_Fiinal_Project/README.md

 ## ABOUT PROJECT

-This is a fun and engaging quiz application built using HTML,
+This is a fun and engaging quiz application built using HTML

 CSS, and JavaScript.
 It challenges users with general knowledge questions and provides immediate feedback on their choices.